12 Tongkat Ali Side Effects & Risk Mitigation

 Mitigating Side Effects of Tongkat Ali

-To minimize the risk of side effects from Tongkat Ali, it is recommended to consult with a healthcare provider before taking the supplement and to monitor for any adverse reactions if you are already taking Tongkat Ali.
+To further minimize the risk of side effects from Tongkat Ali, it is recommended to consult with a healthcare provider before taking the supplement and to monitor for any adverse reactions if you are already taking Tongkat Ali.

 Here is what you should do if you suffer any adverse side effects from Tongkat Ali: